bot4s/telegram/README.md

 ## Webhooks vs Polling
 Both methods are fully supported.
 Polling is the easiest method; it can be used locally without any additional requirements.
-Polling has been radically improved, it doesn't flood the server and it's very fast.
+Polling has been radically improved, it doesn't flood the server and it's pretty fast.
 Using webhooks requires a server (it won't work on your laptop).
 For a comprehensive reference check [Marvin's Patent Pending Guide to All Things Webhook](https://core.telegram.org/bots/webhooks).

 ## Bonus (or how to turn a spare phone into a Telegram Bot)
-Beside the usual ways, I've managed to run some bots successfully on a Raspberry Pi 2, and most notably on an old Android (4.1.2) phone with a broken screen.
+Beside the usual ways, I've managed to use the library on a Raspberry Pi 2, and most notably on an old Android (4.1.2) phone with a broken screen.
+It's also possible to docker-ized.

 ## Contributors
 Contributions are highly appreciated, documentation improvements/corrections, [idiomatic Scala](https://github.com/mukel/telegrambot4s/pull/1/files), [bug reports](https://github.com/mukel/telegrambot4s/issues/8), even feature requests.